-Sometimes our homeschool has all the mayhem and disarray of a pirate ship in the midst of a southern gale.
-But with any luck, as you visit my chaotic and calamitous home for a few moments, you will realize with relief, that you certainly can’t be doing any worse.
+Sometimes our homeschool has all the mayhem and disarray of a pirate ship, in the midst of a southern gale.
+But with any luck, as you visit my chaotic and calamitous home for a few moments, you will realize with relief, that yours, certainly, can’t be any worse.

 Swabbing the Deck